 Please note that we are currently working on creating documentation and tutorials for this site.
 If you have any questions or you are experiencing issues, please contact us at firstname.lastname@example.org

 Accounts are available automatically to anyone with an email address associated with one of our member institutions.
 Please contact open@ecampusontario if you are unable to register with your institutional email address.

 Creating H5P Content

 All logged in users have the ability to create H5P content.
+You are responsible for any content you create, upload, paste, or contribute to under your account.
 Simply click the "Create" button in the top menu bar.
 To get started, click the "Tour" button for a quick guided tour around the creation features of eCampusOntario H5P Studio.

 To create new content, start by selecting one of the 40+ available content types.
 Each content type will have an example and a tutorial to help you get started.
 Click "Details" to learn more about the content type or to view a content demo.

 You may also use eCampusOntario H5P Studio to share or modify H5P content created on other sites.
 To do so, first download the H5P content you wish to share by selecting the "reuse" button at the bottom of the module.
 If this option is not available, the author has not made the content available for modification.
 Then, visit eCampusOntario H5P Studio and select "Create" from the top menu bar.
 Select "Upload" and choose the downloaded H5P files from your local computer.
 The module, as well as any associated metadata, will then be available for you to share or modify.

 Adding Licenses and other Metadata to your Content

 The eCampusOntario H5P Studio catalogue can be sorted by license.
 Licenses and attribution must be applied while creating the H5P content.